-In the last century, this language of pattern was being lost as younger generations shed traditional dress for more globalised garb.
-This spurred the use of Wagara in homewares and fashion accessories in an effort to prolong the dialect of these traditional Japanese patterns.
-You will certainly recognise some of these Wagara and may even have some in your home.
+In the last century, this language of wagara was being lost.
+Younger generations were moving away from cultural dress towards more globalised garb.
+This spurred the use of wagara in homewares and fashion accessories instead.
+There was an effort to prolong the dialect of these traditional Japanese patterns through other objets d’art.
+You will certainly recognise some of these wagara from textiles, art, decorative pieces and tablewares–you may even have some in your home.

-Though new Wagara have emerged through more recent history, there are several traditional designs regarded as “the originals” as follows.
+Though new wagara have emerged through more recent history, there are several traditional designs regarded as “the originals”.
+Here are a few popular examples.

 Seigaiha